nicod-man/thesis/README.md

 	cd /path_to_cloned_repository/docker
 	./build.bash

-If you wish to not use caches when building images, the script "build.bash" can be launched with the parameter "--no-cache":
+If you wish to not use caches when building images, the script "build.bash" can be launched as:

 	./build.bash --no-cache

 Once the images are built, we can start containers using the script:

 	./start.bash